 We have one new type of heavy duty gate hinge, which is a hybrid of a butt hinge and strap hinge.
 It’s called the H hinge and it’s able to hold a lot of weight.
 It’s visible when the gate is closed, but in a more modest way than a traditional long strap hinge.
 Along the same vein, we have sets of stainless steel lag pintles and center hinges, which are visible when the gate is closed, but are also modest in size.

 Weight and Dimensions: If you have a small to mid-sized gate, under 42″ wide and ~1-1/2″ thick, we suggest a set of three ball-bearing hinges.
 It might be more support than your gate will need, but we like to be conservative with them.
-The 94024 (steel) and the 96414 (brass) material are the ones we use.
-If you have a lighter door or gate, the 92024 is also great choice.
-These are all available in a number of finishes, including oil-rubbed bronze and black.
-For stainless material/look, the 4″ and 4-1/2″ and 5″ are the ones we suggest.
+The 4-1/2″ stainless steel hinges are the ones we use.
+They’ve available in black finish, bronze finish, and stainless finish.

 Large garden gates, depending on their construction (are they fully panelled or are there spaced pickets that lighten the gate?), sometimes can use a 4-1/2″ or 5″ ball-bearing hinge.
 Oftentimes, though, people prefer to use a strap hinge and pintle set for the added stoutness of the hardware.
 We offer several options for strap hinges (stainless steel or bronze), as well as a dark bronze “H” hinge, which is installed to the surface of the gate and post in the same way a strap hinge is.
 The “H” hinge is really nice alternative for folks with arch-top gates who can’t use a traditional long strap to hang their gate.
 At only 5″ wide, the “H” hinge is suited for that!